An Introduction to Northern Pika!

 It is also impossible to keep them as pets.

-If you are attracted to the cute ezo pika, we recommend that you buy a plush toy or photo book as a souvenir of your trip to Hokkaido.
+If you are attracted to the cute Northern Pika, we recommend that you buy a plush toy or photo book as a souvenir of your trip to Hokkaido.

-In the introductory video, you can see scenes of ezo pika running around busily searching for food.
+In the introductory video, you can see scenes of Northern Pika running around busily searching for food.

 There's something soothing about looking at this little critter squeaking about.